kedro-org/kedro/docs/source/02_get_started/04_new_project.md

 You can create a new project from a configuration file if you prefer.
 The file must contain:

+-   `output_dir` The path in which to create the project directory.
+For example, the path can be `~` for your home directory, or `.` for the current working directory.
 -   `project_name`
 -   `repo_name`
 -   `python_package`
 -   `include_example` (Boolean value) option to confirm or reject the inclusion of the [Iris example code](../02_get_started/05_example_project.md)

-The configuration file must also specify an `output_dir` for the path in which to create the project directory.
-This path can be set to `~` for your home directory, or `.` for the current working directory.

 Here is an example `config.yml`, which assumes that a directory named `~/code` already exists: